 Hiring an RPA Reduces Your Risk of:

 Adoption of professional ethics, a code of conduct and research standards, and a process by which to enforce these make Registered Professional Archaeologists (RPAs) the most desirable to their clients and employers.
 RPAs pledge to uphold these standards and adhere to best practices in archaeology.
-Therefore, when you hire an RPA you know you are hiring an accountable professional that will complete the job efficiently, expertly, and to the highest standards.
+Therefore, when you hire a Registrant you know you are hiring an accountable professional that will complete the job efficiently, expertly, and to the highest standards.
+Companies which incentivize and/or require RPA certification will be included on our Employer Showcase page.
+For more information on how to be included in this preferred list, contact us at firstname.lastname@example.org.

 YOU CAN TRUST RPAS TO BE: